 Abstract

-Organ shortage represents one of the major limitations to the development of kidney transplantation.
-To increase the donor pool and to answer the ever increasing kidney request, physicians are recurring to marginal kidneys as kidneys from older donors, from hypertensive or diabetic donors and from non-heart beating donors.
+Organ shortage represents one of the major limitations of kidney transplantation.
+To increase the donor pool and to answer the ever increasing kidney request, physicians are transplanting marginal kidneys, which are kidneys from older donors, hypertensive or diabetic donors, and non-heart beating donors.
 These kidneys are known to have frequently a worse outcome in the recipients.
-To date major problem is to evaluate such kidneys in order to use or to discard them before transplantation.
-The use of such kidneys create other relevant question as whether to use them as single or dual transplant and to allocate them fairly according transplant programs.
-The pre-transplant histological evaluation, the clinical evaluation of the donor or both the criteria joined has been used and according the time each criterion prevailed over the others.
-Aim of this review has been to examine the advantages and the drawbacks of any criterion and how they have changed with time.
-To date any criterion has several limitations and several authors have argued for the development of new guidelines in the field of the kidney evaluation for transplantation.
-Several authors argue that the use of omic technologies should improve the organ evaluation and studies are ongoing to evaluate these technologies either in the donor urine or in the biopsies taken before transplantation.
+To date, a major issue of such kidneys is determining whether to use or to discard them before transplantation.
+The use of such kidneys creates other relevant question as whether to use them as single or dual transplant and to allocate them fairly according transplant programs.
+The pre-transplant histological evaluation, the clinical evaluation of the donor, or both the criteria joined has been used, and at different times, each criterion has prevailed over the others.
+The aim of this review is to examine the advantages and the drawbacks of any criterion and how they have changed with time.
+To date, any criterion has several limitations, and several authors have argued for the development of new guidelines in the field of the kidney evaluation for transplantation.
+Several authors argue that the use of omic technologies should improve the organ evaluation, and studies are ongoing to evaluate these technologies either in the donor urine or in the biopsies taken before transplantation.

 Key words: Kidney evaluation; Pre-transplant biopsies; Kidney donor evaluation; Kidney risk profile index; Omic technologies; Deceased donor score; Donor risk score